Gradient-free neural topology optimization: Towards effective fracture-resistant designs

 As expected, the performance on out-of-distribution problems is worse than on in-distribution problems.
 At first glance, this can be attributed to the differences between the types of problems seen in the train and test sets.
 However, worse performance was observed for all the methods, including conventional black-box without reparameterization (done without the use of an autoencoder), which indicates that these out-of-distribution problems are objectively more challenging to optimize.
 This outcome is particularly encouraging, as it illustrates the difficult task that the proposed method was subjected to.

-Comparing LBAE architecture with the VAE, LBAE achieves significantly better performance overall, with the most significant difference visible on the subset of the worst runs, indicating on robustness of our approach.
+When comparing LBAE architecture with the VAE, LBAE achieves significantly better performance overall, with the most significant difference visible on the subset of the worst runs, indicating the robustness of our approach.
 The VAE still achieves a significant margin over the conventional black-box optimization, thus proving the overall benefit of reparameterizing into the latent space, even with a more naive architecture.
 Nevertheless, the margins between LBAE and VAE indicate that the choice of architecture has a crucial influence on the performance.